proudparrot2/youshallnotpass/README.md

 1. Navigate to **Devices** → **Chrome** → **Apps & Extensions**
 2. Select your organizational unit
-3. Add by extension ID: `eghfkiedaecinpfcdppagfaojpoblkjj`
+3. Add by extension ID: `efggnkbeomjjanjmghbadggegjemogee`
 4. Set installation policy to **Force Install**
 5. Optionally pin to toolbar for visibility